-When performing yoga, expect to enter the zen space problems free.
-Yoga can help clear your head and forget about your worries and your stress for an hour or so.
-It makes you focus on what you’re doing at the moment and channel positive energy throughout your whole body.
+When performing yoga, expect to enter the zen mood.
+Yoga can help clear your head and forget about your worries and stress for an hour or so.
+It makes you focus on what you’re doing at the moment and channeling positive energy throughout your whole body.

 2. Sweating is include

 Who knew one could sweat while doing yoga?
 The first session we had was a core yoga workout which trains your strength from your arms to your legs.
 I was drenched in sweat by the end of the session even though we were in a closed air-conditioned space.
-It felt really great though, it felt like all the tight knots around my neck, shoulders and knees were loosen.
+It felt really great though, all the tight knots around my neck, shoulders and knees felt looser.

 3. A good stretch

 Many of the yoga poses are done in a way where it really stretches your limps especially areas that are most commonly tensed.
-The ‘Cobra’ pose and the twisting sage pose helped with my spine (which I gravelly needed), the lunges to stretch my hips and hamstring and my favourite the happy baby pose which helped my body to wind down before ending the yoga sessions.
+The ‘Cobra’ pose and the ‘Twisting Sage’ pose, for example, helped with my spine (which I gravelly needed); the lunges to stretch my hips and hamstrings; and my favourite the ‘Happy Baby’ pose which eased up any sore muscles from the workout.

 4. Just breathe

-The breathing exercises really helped me to channel all my energy to focus on my breathing.
-The trick is to slowly breathe in through your nose and slowly exhaling through your mouth with soft or loud ‘Ha’ sound.
-The breathing techniques not only calms your body and mind but it’s actually good for your health as well as it allows for a complete oxygen flow inside the body.
+The breathing exercises really helped to channel all my energy to focus on one thing.
+The trick is to slowly inhale through the nose and slowly exhale through the mouth letting out a soft or loud ‘Ha’ sound.
+This breathing technique not only calms your body and mind but it’s actually good for your health as well as it allows for a complete oxygen flow inside the body.
 You can definitely practice this at home whenever you’re feeling stressed or tired.

 5. Take your time

-The instructor told the group to do what you can and not force yourself as many of us were beginners.
-So I learned that it was best to take it slow instead of rushing to get into the next position.
-It gave me time to fully experience each pose and get the benefit of the workout.
-During our Yin yoga session under the stars we focused on relaxing the body before ending the day.
-This was the most relaxing exercise I’ve ever done, I even found myself sleeping in the midst of it.
-The instructor told me that it was a good thing as it meant that I was fully immersed in the experience and that my body was at peace.
-So don’t worry if you do doze off!
+With yoga, I learned that it was best to take things one step at a time instead of rushing to get into the next position.
+This gave me time to fully experience the benefit of the poses.
+During our Yin yoga session under the stars, we focused on relaxing the body before ending the day.
+This was the most relaxing exercise I’ve ever done, I even found myself sleeping in the midst of it (although slightly embarrassing)!
+I was told that it was a good thing as it meant that I was fully immersed in the experience and that my body was at peace.
+So don’t worry about dozing off!

 6. Anything is possible